CMS-Enterprise/easi-app/docs/adr/0024-soft-deleting.md

 i.e. the functional deletion
 of data from the user's perspective while maintaining that data in the database.

+An open question: how frequently do we expect to need to retrieve deleted records?
+Do we have a pattern in place for doing such a thing?
+What privileges are needed for such a thing?

 ## Considered Alternatives

 * Hard delete data